CLIMAAX/crabook/crabook/CRA_steps/analysis/hazard_data_wip.md

 :::{tip}

-We highly recommend to consider **alternative and complementary local datasets** for your risk analysis in addition to the ones listed here.
+We highly recommend to consider **alternative and complementary local datasets** for a risk analysis in addition to the options listed here.
-Reach out to your local meteorological service and search for other providers of data tailored to your area of interest.
+Contact to your local meteorological service and search for other providers of data tailored to your area of interest.
-Look out for regional climate model projections and statistically downscaled and bias-corrected datasets that take into account local conditions.
+Look out especially for regional climate model projections and statistically downscaled and bias-corrected datasets that take into account local conditions.
 Some information may only be accessible in the local language.
 :::

 ## General climate datasets

-Datasets of quantities that characterize the Earth system in general and usually require further processing before use as a meaningful hazard indicator.
+These are datasets of quantities that characterize the Earth system in general.
+For use a meaningful hazard indicator, they usually require further processing.
 Available variables include atmospheric temperature, wind speed and precipitation but also information about the state of other Earth system components, e.g., soil properties.